 As a standard rule: always give edibles 1-2 hours to kick in before taking any more!
 Remember the slogan: start low, go slow.

-The rate at which an edible is digested, and the amount of THC made bioavailable and absorbed by the body is subject to several factors including the user’s metabolic rate, the last time they’d eaten, and possibly even the last thing they’d eaten.
+The rate at which an edible is digested, and the amount of THC made bioavailable and absorbed by the body is subject to several factors including the user’s basal metabolic rate, the last time they’d eaten a meal, and possibly even the last thing they’d eaten.
 THC is fat-soluble, and made more bioavailable with fatty foods (this is why it is often cooked into oils and butter).
 And edibles on an empty stomach may present effects sooner.

-11-Hydroxy THC appears to have a more potent effect than inhaled delta-9 for a few reasons.
-First, the 11-hydroxy metabolite is able to pass through the blood-brain barrier more easily than delta-9, so more of it is being absorbed in your brain.
+Edible 11-hydroxy THC appears to have a more potent effect than inhaled delta-9 for a few reasons.
+First, the 11-hydroxy metabolite is able to pass through the blood-brain barrier more easily than delta-9, so more of it is affects your brain.
 Additionally, the THC is metabolized more slowly and steadily than if it were inhaled, so the effects roll out over a longer period.
 Expect the effects of an edible to last 4-6 hours.

 Some newer products on the market aim to have faster uptake times and smaller effect windows (to mixed success), but it’s best to take the same general advice with any edible and we’ll say it again: start low, go slow.

 Overindulging on THC is not a pleasant experience, but it is, ultimately, a relatively harmless one.
 If you do find yourself or someone else in that state, the important thing is to make yourself or the user as comfortable as possible--both physically and mentally--and remember the feelings will subside shortly.
 Listening to music and watching movies are comfortable ways to pass this time.